softindex/uikernel/docs/docs/server-side.md

 next: server-routes.html
 ---

-In this tutorial, we'll be writing a server-side part of the app which will use UIKernel.
+In this tutorial, we'll be writing an example of the server-side part of the app which will use UIKernel.
 We are going to use Node.js, Express and MySql.

 Our app will have the following structure: